brianqhe/portfolio-website/README.md

 ## Target Audience
 ---

 The target audience for the portfolio website is an employer looking to engage a dev and/or IT professional.
-Upon visiting my website, the employer is ecpected to understand my technical knowledge relating to information technology, software development/coding, programming languages and development stacks
+Upon visiting my website, the employer is expected to understand my technical knowledge relating to information technology, software development/coding, programming languages and development stacks.

 ## Tech Stack
 ---